 South America was populated relatively recently, probably around 15,000 years ago.
 Yet, instead of finding a relatively small number of language families, we find some 118 genealogical units.
 So far, the historical processes that... read more

 This book presents the results of a series of literacy experiments in ten Niger-Congo languages, representing four language families and spanning five countries.
-It tests the hypothesis, ”To what extent does full tone... read more
+It asks the research question, "To what extent does full tone... read more